Sahiltr/RAG-Application-Llama3-ChromaDB-Flask/README.md

 # Llama3-Flask AI RAG Application

-This repository contains a Flask-based API for document searching and retrieval using various language models and vector embeddings.
+This repository contains a Flask-based API for Interactive Query, document searching and retrieval using various language models and vector embeddings.

 ## Features